 Difficulty sustaining eye contact

 This symptom is not exclusive to children, as difficulty maintaining eye contact during conversation is also an issue with people who suffer from ADHD through adulthood.
-It seems to be a product of the inattention and hyperactivity, leading a person to constantly be in motion rather than sustaining eye contact.
+This seems to be a product of the inattention and hyperactivity, leading a person to constantly be in motion rather than sustaining eye contact.

 Able to pay attention to high-interest things